cspeerly/Simple-ConnectDB/README.md

 There are Added scripts and files from other sorces

  * TableSorter (http://mottie.github.com/tablesorter/docs/index.html)
-   SEE there site license for your use.
+   SEE their site license for your use.

  * Meekrodb (http://meekrodb.com)
-   SEE there site license for your use.
+   SEE their site license for your use.

  * fancyBox v2.1.4 (http://http://fancyapps.com/fancybox/#license)
-   SEE there site license for your use.
+   SEE their site license for your use.

  * BootStrap